janghl/Distributed-Systems/README.md

-# UIUC-ECE-428-Distributed-Systems
+# Distributed-Systems
-MPs for UIUC ECE 428 Distributed Systems
+MPs for Distributed Systems